Dawid Kurminowski

-Dawid Kurminowski (born 24 February 1999) is a Polish professional footballer who plays as a forward for Ekstraklasa club Zagłębie Lubin, on loan from Danish Superliga club AGF.
+Dawid Kurminowski (born 24 February 1999) is a Polish professional footballer who plays as a forward for Ekstraklasa club Lechia Gdańsk.

-In the 2020–21 season, he became a top scorer of Slovak league with 19 goals.
+In the 2020–21 season, he became the top scorer of Slovak Super Liga with 19 goals.

 Club career

-MFK Zemplín Michalovce
+Zemplín Michalovce

 Kurminowski made his Fortuna Liga debut for Zemplín Michalovce against DAC Dunajská Streda on 24 February 2018.
-Kurminowski replaced Sadam Sulley in the second half, when Michalovce were one down.
-In stoppage time, Christián Herc connected to set the final score to 2-0 for DAC.
+Kurminowski replaced Sadam Sulley in the second half, when Michalovce were one goal down.
+In stoppage time, Christián Herc connected to set the final score to 2–0 for DAC.

 AGF

 On 12 August 2021, Kurminowski signed a five-year contract with Danish Superliga club AGF.

-Loan to Zagłębie
+Zagłębie Lubin

 On 1 September 2022, he joined Ekstraklasa side Zagłębie Lubin on a season-long loan, with an option to make the move permanent.
+Marred by injuries, Kurminowski made only one appearance in the first half of the season, but established himself as a starter following the winter break.
+On 31 May 2023, Zagłębie exercised their option and signed Kurminowski on a two-year deal.
+On 24 December 2024, he extended his contract until the end of June 2027.

+Lechia Gdańsk

+On 17 July 2025, Kurminowski moved to Lechia Gdańsk on a three-year deal for a reported fee of €500,000.

 Personal life

 Kurminowski is fluent in Polish and Slovak.